emmajanedrews/base-template/_posts/2017-12-20-whats-happening-in-the-winter-market.md

   What’s happening in our local real estate market this winter?
 I’ll go over the latest numbers for you today.
 enclosure:
-pullquote: 'Demand is still quite high, so it’s a great time to sell.'
+pullquote: Demand is still quite high, so it’s a great time to sell.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true